 When the sun shines in London, there’s no better place to be than by the river.
-So it’s rather nice that, from June 1st, London will get a three-month festival overlooking the Thames at Tower Bridge.
-The 2018 incarnation of last year’s London Riviera, the succinct but unimaginatively-named Summer by the River will set up outside City Hall, laying on suspiciously summery events until September.
-And helpfully, the entire festival will be free.
+So it’s rather nice that London has a three-month festival overlooking the Thames at Tower Bridge.
+Returning for another (hopefully) glorious summer of sun, Summer by the River has once again lined up a packed schedule of free, summery events until September rolls around.

 We’ll overlook the less-than-imaginative name, because Summer by the River is in fact the largest free arts and entertainment festival in the capital.
 It’s all about the #summervibes as they bring the fun to a half-mile stretch of river frontage.
 So, what can you expect from nearly 100 days of entertainment?

 What’s on at Summer By The River?

 Live performances will highlight new and emerging talent – courtesy of BBC Introducing – with plenty of film screenings in between.
 These will range from family-friendly flicks to short films from the local community, and documentaries.
 Taking place in The Scoop, these outdoor screenings provide a gorgeous sun-dappled setting for a relaxed evening by the river.

 But that’s far from being everything!
 A public art trail of 56 magnificent giant Morph sculptures will keep the kids (and the kids inside us) entertained as we race around the area trying to find them all.
 There will also be a variety of workshops and acitivies, ranging from the Hip Hop Weekender, with workshops, dance battles, and performances, to a tango workshop from the Embassy of Argentina in the UK, and even a LEGO-building workshop.